0xTamil/awesome-low-level/README.md

 ## 1. Learn Circuits & Electronics

-Start by **learning how computers work at the physical level**.
-Learn the basics of electricity, electronic components, binary, and logic gates.
-Then see how these simple parts work together to perform calculations, make decisions, and store data.
-From there, learn how these building blocks are combined to create memory and a CPU.
-Understand how a CPU uses registers, executes instructions, and runs programs.
-Finally, learn assembly to see how software interacts with the hardware.
+Start by understanding how computers are built from the physical level upward.
+Learn the fundamentals of electricity, electronic components, digital logic, binary representation, and sequential circuits.
+The goal is to understand how electrical components are combined to create digital hardware.

-> You **do not need to study electronics in depth before learning C**.
-You **can learn the basics along the way while learning C**.
-If you want to work in embedded systems, firmware, or **bare-metal programming**, a **stronger understanding of electronics and circuits** will be useful.
-If you are not sure what field you want to go, **learn the basics up to assembly**, then move on to **computer fundamentals and C**.
+> You **do not need to study electronics in extreme depth before learning C**.
+Learn enough to understand how digital computers are physically constructed, then continue into computer fundamentals and programming.

 ### 1.1 Basic Electronics

-- Voltage, current, and resistance
+- Voltage
+- Current
+- Resistance
 - Ohm's Law
 - Power and energy
 - Series and parallel circuits